Last Updated 2:58pm, 26 October 2020

 Read the latest guidance for churches on the Church of England website.

-Citizenship ceremonies have now been able to start again, but these are for the individual only and no guests are permitted to attend.
+Citizenship ceremonies have now been able to start again, but these are for the individual only and only two guests are permitted to attend.

 Where certificates have already been received the registration service will contact those applicants to make an appointment.